-Ok, sounds a little to dictionary, so in a nutshell, let’s explain the types of workshops I conduct and the expectations for all involved.
-First, there are many photography workshops advertised out there, many undeserving of the use of the word “workshop.”
+There are many photography workshops advertised out there, many undeserving of the use of the word “workshop.”
 Most workshops fall into two types, those that like to call themselves workshops and merely provide a group of models and photographers a location to gather and basically have a “shoot-out” with no photography instruction whatsoever.
 Usually, the so-called instructor, is more of a host, especially since they rarely have any substantial photography credentials.

-I normally conduct several types of photography workshops, open to all levels of experience, from just beginning to advanced photographers, when I’m not lecturing or speaking at events like FotoFusion, Photo Plus Expo, Julia Dean Photo School, Palm Beach Photographic Center, etc. These types fall into the following categories:
+I normally conduct several types of photography workshops, open to all levels of experience, from just beginning to advanced photographers, when I’m not lecturing or speaking at events like FotoFusion, Photo Plus Expo, Julia Dean Photo School, Palm Beach Photographic Center, etc.

 What can you expect at these workshops besides a well-credentialed instructor, sometimes VIP-guest instructors, top-models, top-make-up, top locations, top photographic gear for your use?
 For starters, you’ll get some great images and you’ll get an experience of a lifetime.
 You’ll get to network, make friends and learn from the best with the best.
 A photography workshop conducted right,.

-We’ve practiced this system for almost eleven years now and it has worked very well for everyone.
 Our photography workshop attendees come back time after time—hence our high, customer loyalty return rate.